learning-dev/term-assignment/README.md

 Redis is an in-memory data structure store, used as a database, cache and message broker.

 Why?

-It is NoSQL database, which is fast to read.
+Because, It is NoSQL database, which is fast to read.
 Caching mechanism makes it much more faster.

+## Solr?
+Why?

+Solr is an enterprise-search platform.
+Features include full-text search, hit highlighting etc.

+Why?Elasticsearch is a highly scalable open-source full-text search and analytics engine.
+It allows you to store, search, and analyze big volumes of data quickly and in near real time.

+because, database does't usually have wildcard based search system.
+Solr provides full text search and it is very fast.

+## ElasticSearch?
+Why?

+Elasticsearch is a highly scalable full-text search and analytics engine.
+It allows you to store, search, and analyze big volumes of data quickly, which is near to real time.

+Why?
+Elasticsearch speaks JSON, if you use JSON all around then it is a good choice.

+## Celery?
+Why?

+Celery is Python task Queue system that handles distrubution of task across workers or a network.
+It makes handling of Asynchronous task easier.

+Why?
+If you are using django, then use celery.
+It goes well with it and it is written in python.